biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 ### 2. Editing the process command to use the input variable

-Changing the code to write the variable (containing our grreting) in the output file:
+Changing the code to write the variable (containing our greeting) in the output file:

 ```bash
 echo "$greeting" > output.txt